Learn how to make beads on your own

 Gauge 28

-This wires, and thinner wires, are most commonly used for delicate applications such as crochet and twining.
-Also your beads, pearls or gemstones have tiny holes then this gauge wire may be the only option.
+This wire, and thinner wires, are most commonly used for delicate applications such as crochet and twining.
+Also if your beads, pearls or gemstones have tiny holes then this gauge wire may be the only option.